Heardaker History, Family Crest & Coats of Arms

 Early History of the Heardaker family

 This web page shows only a small excerpt of our Heardaker research.
-Another 389 words (28 lines of text) covering the years 1300, 1321 and 1343 are included under the topic Early Heardaker History in all our PDF Extended History products and printed products wherever possible.
+Another 195 words (14 lines of text) covering the years 1300, 1321 and 1343 are included under the topic Early Heardaker History in all our PDF Extended History products and printed products wherever possible.

 Heardaker Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Heardaker have been found, including Hardacre, Hardaker, Hardiker, Handsacre, Handacre and others.

 Early Notables of the Heardaker family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Heardaker Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heardaker family